CHFI-FM: Popular programs

 Music director Michael Compeau created a number of the station's much-imitated programs.
 The most famous was the popular and long running Candlelight and Wine heard evenings from 6 to 11 p.m.
 The program, hosted by Don Parrish, mixed soothing instrumentals, soft vocals and occasional light classical pieces in "pop" arrangements.
-The program spun off a series of best-selling record albums, many of which are now highly prized collectors' items.
+The program spun off a series of best-selling record albums, many of which are now highly prized collector's items.
 Compeau also created the popular Classics 'til Dawn, an overnight program of popular classical music.
 (In 1984, Compeau would become program director of classical station CFMX-FM and use this same format for its overnight program.)
 Another of Compeau's innovations was Front Row Centre, heard Sunday afternoons at 2 p.m.
 This one-hour program featured full original cast recordings of popular Broadway musicals, with host Don Parish explaining the story between songs.

 In the 1970s, Todd Russell began hosting a late evening program called Reminiscing featuring modern recordings of popular songs from the 1920s, 1930s, 1940s and 1950s.
 In 1973, Compeau decided to add some spice to the program by sprinkling in a few original period recordings.
 Since very few had been reissued on LP at this time, a call went out to collectors who loaned their original 78-rpm records to the radio station.
 The records were cleaned, repaired and brushed with distilled water before being transcribed to tape.
 Dubbed the "new library of old 78's", these antique rarities were showcased each weeknight.
 (In 1974, host Todd Russell died and was replaced by Sandy Hoyt.)
 CHFI soon amassed a collection of over 3,500 period recordings and the reminiscing program became one of the station's biggest successes.
 As time went on, the modern recordings were phased out and the program featured mainly the period recordings.

 Adult contemporary

 By the mid-1980s, the audience for CHFI and other beautiful music stations was beginning to age, while advertisers usually seek younger listeners.
 This led to the elimination of the specialty programs coupled with more vocals in the playlist.
 Eventually, CHFI eliminated nearly all instrumental music, and instituted a soft adult contemporary format.
-The transition worked, making CHFI one of the longest-running English-language AC stations in Canada.
+The transition worked, making CHFI one of the longest-running English-language adult contemporary stations in Canada.